Ichthus-Development/ichthus-engineering-standards/README.md

 - Avoid addressing legitimate tooling warnings or design issues

 When applied, the rationale for altering debugger or IntelliSense visibility SHOULD be evident from the surrounding context or documented inline if non-obvious.

 ---

+### 14.5 Languages with Source Transformation or Minification

+Some languages and toolchains (e.g., JavaScript, TypeScript, CSS preprocessors) involve source-level transformation, bundling, or minification as part of their build or deployment process.

+In such environments:
+- Comments MUST NOT be relied upon to control runtime behavior.
+- Comment-based masking or disabling of executable code is discouraged.
+- Executable intent MUST be expressed through explicit language constructs, configuration, or build-time rules.

+When minification or transformation is used:
+- Source code MUST remain readable and intention-revealing prior to transformation.
+- Tooling steps MUST NOT change program semantics beyond what is explicitly configured.
+- Generated or transformed artifacts MUST NOT be treated as authoritative source.

+Rationale:
+- Comments are non-semantic and may be removed or altered by tooling.
+- Readability and correctness must be preserved independently of build pipelines.
+- Behavior should be explicit, reviewable, and enforceable at the source level.

+---